airways/shortcode/README.md

 Existing plugins and modules can be converted to shortcodes with very little code.
 Assistance in the forum is available for anyone who wants to add support to their own add-ons.

 Assistance writing glue code for existing plugins or modules is also available - just post a request for support for the plugin in the forum.

+## License

+Copyright (c)2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016.
+Isaac Raway and MetaSushi, LLC.
+All rights reserved.

+You may use this software under a commercial license, if you have one, or under the GPL v3 contained in LICENSE, in which case you MUST comply with all GPL requirements.

+This source is commercial software.
+Use of this software requires a site license for each domain it is used on.
+Use of this software or any of its source code without express written permission in the form of a purchased commercial or other license is prohibited.

+THIS CODE AND INFORMATION ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A PARTICULAR PURPOSE.

+As part of the license agreement for this software, all modifications to this source must be submitted to the original author for review and possible inclusion in future releases.
+No compensation will be provided for patches, although where possible we will attribute each contribution in file revision notes.
+Submitting such modifications constitutes assignment of copyright to the original author (Isaac Raway and MetaSushi, LLC) for such modifications.
+If you do not wish to assign copyright to the original author, your license to  use and modify this source is null and void.
+Use of this software constitutes your agreement to this clause.

+You are licensed to use this code only under the GPL v3, contained in the file LICENSE.